Node.js REPL, Inspector, Watch Mode, and SEA

 > path.basename(process.cwd())

-Results are written through a writer function.
-The default writer uses util.inspect(), which is why objects print with inspection formatting instead of JSON.
 The previous result is assigned to _ until you assign _ yourself.
-The previous error is assigned to _error under the same kind of rule.
+The previous error is assigned to _error under a similar rule.

 > [1, 2, 3]